Metlife: Patterns of Life

 See the Local Projects website description of the project.

 UX-wise, the software takes a lot of cues from an iMovie-style video editor.
 It allows the user to put together compositions with an arbitrary number of clips, add transitions between them if desired, and tweak those transitions.
+Here are some sketches whilst coming up with a good UX for the different modes.

 Software-wise, the application is all built around the premise of being able to tweak the particle systems realtime, you get to edit everything while playing back your compositions.